Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Compare Capital One credit cards for fair and poor credit

-Pros and cons of Capital One credit cards for fair and poor credit
+Pros and cons of Capital One credit cards for average credit

 Credit cards for fair and poor credit can be extremely beneficial if you’re trying to build credit without paying an annual fee.
-But there are some downsides to consider as well.
+But there are some downsides and limitations to consider as well.
 Here’s a quick breakdown of what you can expect:

 - Earn cash back, depending on the card